New

 Managing Stage files with Fusion SQL

-Fusion SQL can be used to manage your workspace groups and workspaces, but it can also be used to upload, download, and manage files in your workspace group Stage.
+Fusion SQL can be used to manage your workspace groups and workspaces, but it can also be used to upload, download, and manage files in your workspace group or starter workspace Stage.
 We'll show you how to work with files in Stage in this notebook.

 Displaying the Stage Fusion SQL commands